isabella232/ppalcrypto/README.md

 What is PayPalCrypto?
 ----------------

-PayPalCrypto is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+PayPalCrypto is a lite version of Bitcoin using x11 as a proof-of-work algorithm.
  - 1 minute block targets
  - subsidy halves in 525600 blocks (~1 years)
  - ~33 million total coins